Influenza (flu) is a respiratory virus which is highly contagious. Learn more about the symptoms and the influenza vaccine.

 *Note: This flu vaccine does not give protection against bird flu or the H7N9.
 Currently, there is no vaccine for this strain.

-Medisave up to $400 per year per account can be used for Influenza vaccinations for persons with higher risk of developing influenza-related complications and severe pneumococcal disease respectively.
-(For vaccinations received on or after 1 Jan 2014)
+$500/$700 per year for Influenza vaccinations for persons with a higher risk of developing influenza-related complications at both CHAS GP clinics and polyclinics.

 This article was last reviewed on

 Chickenpox: Symptoms and Treatment Options